hghiscock/spin_dynamics/docs/convolutional_model.md

     must match the number of receptors used to define the RetinaSignal
     object used to generate the training data)
 ```
-If you want to know the details of the network, such as layers and number of parameters, you can call the `aaummary()` function
+If you want to know the details of the network, such as layers and number of parameters, you can call the `summary()` function
 ```python
 CNN.summary()
 ```